Are you tired of finding your Jack Russell chewing up the hose, stolen socks, newspapers, pot plants, and more every day!

 Praise Your Puppy When He Does The Right Thing

 Whenever your puppy does something right, always praise him!
 He’ll bend over backwards to please you!
 Remember, training should be fun for both of you.
 Here’s an example of how I trained my Jack to stop running ahead of me down the stairs.

 Then open the door and stand there because you want to see if he tries to bolt out the door.
 If he does, close the door quickly and say, “Sit” and then “Stay.”
-Once trained not to bolt out of the door, train him to wait for me at each landing of the stairs.
+Once trained not to bolt out of the gate, train him to wait for me at each stair’s landing.

-Training Him To Wait At The Top of The Stair Landing
+Training your Jack Russell To Wait At The Top of The Stair Landing

 So, when I was ready to walk down the stairs, I’d say, “Come on.”
-When we’d get to the bottom of the first landing, I’d say “Stop.”
-When he would stop, I’d say, “Good boy” and rub his head and give him another treat.
+When we’d get to the bottom of the first landing, I’d say, “Stop.”
+When he would stop, I’d say, “Good boy”, rub his head and give him another treat.
 Then I’d wait a moment and say, “Come on.”

 We’d go to the next landing.
 Every time we got to a landing, I’d say, “Stop” and give him a treat.
 Jack Russell Terriers learn very, very quickly.